Buutti/learning-programming/README.md

 ----------------------
 We try to curate the material links, but as we are not familiar with every language under the sun, that is not perfect.
-We also try to get people to check if the maetrials are of good quality.
+We also try to get people to check if the materials are of good quality.

 Free to file issues if you find some of the materials confusing, unhelpful or otherwise bad.